 • Maintains integrity of the filing system by such means as monitoring proper access to records and maintaining timely and accurate filing of documents.
 Retrieves files and makes copies of records for court personnel, attorneys and others.
 Certifies court documents.

-• Prepares and transmits to appropriate parties and/or chambers documents for review.
+• Prepares and transmits to appropriate parties and/or chambers items and documents for review.

 • Makes summary entries of all documents and proceedings on the docket.
 This includes, but is not limited to: pleadings, minutes, orders and judgments.